thiagosanches/proxy-node-docker-whatsapp/README.md

 # proxy-node-docker-whatzapp
-That's a Frankenstein application that tries to sends message to Whatsapp contacts through a node application that calls sikulixide behind the scenes.
+That's a Frankenstein application that tries to sends message to Whatsapp contacts through a node application that calls [sikulixide](http://sikulix.com/quickstart/) behind the scenes.

-Note: At the first run, you **must** open a VNC connection with the host and perform the sign-in on Whatsapp Web.
+Note: At the first run, you **must** open a VNC connection with the docker container (5901 port) and perform the sign-in on Whatsapp Web.
 But only the first time or when the session got expired.

 # Tooling
 - TightVNC Server